IBM i DevOps TechTalk

 You know, life is tedious enough as it is.
 If I can automate those tedious parts, then it’s easier, right?

-J.T.
-What are the things you get out of it is consistency and what surprises people.
+J.T. – The things you get out of it is consistency and what surprises people.
 They think they’re going to get efficiency and things will go faster.
 And that’s true what you actually get in cool quality because things don’t get set up.
 You have a consistent process and hopefully one of the the next is fewer bugs because you’re consistently doing unit testing or other testing and so on.

 But really the goal is to reduce manual effort so you have more time for coding.
 Coding can’t be automated like everything else around it.